rodrigophpweb/my-pc/README.md

 - filezilla (install the filezilla packages to upload and download de files in server side)
 - wget (install the wget packages to download the files in server side)
 - curl (instal the curl packages to transfer data using protocol)
-- sudo apt install nodejs
+- nodejs
-- sudo apt install npm
+- npm
-- sudo apt install zsh
+- zsh
-- sudo apt install composer
+- composer
-- sudo apt install docker
+- docker
-- sudo apt install docker-compose
+- docker-compose
-- sudo apt install transmission
+- transmission
-- sudo apt install inkscape
+- inkscape
-- sudo apt install scribus
+- scribus
-- sudo apt install snapd
+- snapd
-- sudo apt install php
+- php
-- sudo apt install php-xmlwriter
+- php-xmlwriter
-- sudo apt install obs-studio
+- obs-studio
-- sudo apt install vlc
+- vlc
-- sudo apt install znes
+- znes (install the emulator game SNES)